pji/charex/README.rst

 What Is Left To Do?
 -------------------
-The following features are planned for the v0.1.1 or later releases:
+The following features are planned for the v0.2.1 or later releases:

+*   Move all Y/N properties to simple lists.
+*   Emoji combiner.
+*   Web API.
+*   Basic doctests for all public classes and functions.
-*   (Done.)
-Add age to character properties.
+*   Add every Unihan property to charex.Character.
+*   Registration for character set codecs.
+*   Support for more versions of Unicode.

+The following features and changes were completed for v0.2.0:

 *   (Done.)
 Accept lower case u for character point prefix.
 *   (Done.)
 Smol text escape.
 *   (Done.)
 Tool for pulling data files.